 If you are self-employed or wholly-own a small business, then you would most likely benefit from operating the company within your personal residence, avoiding costly commercial office space, and allowing a simplified home office deduction.

 By working out of your personal residence, your home/home office, for federal income tax purposes only, becomes an integral part of the business property where business activities are conducted.
 Because of this, the company may directly pay for or reimburse the self-employed individual for personal living expenses in order to effectively provide lodging on what would be deemed to be the business premises.
 This may be deducted on Schedule C of the self-employed individual’s U.S. federal income tax return in accordance with federal tax law, established case law, and even the IRS’s own guidance.

-If you transitioned into a remote work or work from home situation anytime during 2021 or as a result of the pandemic, consider the extent to which you used your personal residence as a home office.
-This could lead to an opportunity for a home office tax deduction in your 2020 & 2021 tax return.
+If you transitioned into a remote work or work from home situation anytime during 2022, consider the extent to which you used your personal residence as a home office.
+This could lead to an opportunity for a home office tax deduction in your 2021 & 2022 tax return.
 Consider reaching out to us to learn more about how this could benefit you and your small business.